North Island

 Day 17: Napier - Art Deco city

 In Taupo there is a free camping near the Huka Falls.
-A really nice place and
+A really nice place and close to town.

 In the evening we went into town for a nice Fish dinner.